jiowchern/PinionCore.NetSync/readme-en.md

 Each sample scene includes prefabs configured with the package components.
 Adjust inspector properties to match your network endpoints before entering Play Mode.

+A hosted build of Sample 2 is available at <https://proxy.pinioncore.dpdns.org/sample2>, allowing you to exercise the connection flow without cloning the project.

 ## Working on the package

 The `PinionCore.NetSync.Package` folder mirrors the published UPM package: